YaseenFSD/Projects-API/README.md

     - Have a database that has a collection of projects
 2. Setup Express
     - Create a GET request that sends back projects data
-3. Extras:
+3. Challenge:
-    - Create a POST request for adding projects (requires an api key)
+    - Create a POST request for adding projects that requires an api key